 |PD Advanced Didactic||28.2||282||282|

-- Defend an etiology of disease from an Oriental Medicine perspective and utilize this to create and recommend disease prevention strategies.
+- Defend the etiology of disease from an Acupuncture perspective and utilize this to create and recommend disease prevention strategies.

-- Have the ability to formulate a logical treatment principle from an Oriental Medical diagnosis which can be put into action utilizing Oriental Medical modalities.
+- Have the ability to formulate a logical treatment principle from an Oriental Medical diagnosis, which can be put into action utilizing Acupuncture modalities.

 - Evaluate patients exhibiting complaints from within the appropriate scope of practice utilizing the Four Pillars of Diagnosis to formulate a treatment plan.

 - Gain knowledge of traditional methods of assessment and appropriate treatment of patients.

 - Demonstrate competency in administering a treatment plan as part of the clinical encounter